label

 -

-from: Gijs de Heij (chapter)
+from: 11 Gijs de Heij (chapter)

-1:13:03 I guess it depends on what you mean by user-friendly. toolsI think it’s important for a tool to be user-friendly, but this does not necessarily have to mean that a tool is easy.
+1:13:03 I guess it depends on what you mean by user-friendly. toolsI think it’s important for a tool to be user-friendly, but this does not necessarily have to mean for a tool to be easy.
 Some things are complex and those complexities cannot be abstracted away or removed by software.
 If they are removed by software, it means that a lot of assumptions and choices have been made in designing the tool.
 We ask ourselves, “What would be possible if we try things differently?” — and we find different forms of collaboration that become possible because the content is not written by individual authors on their own computer and then sent to an editor, but it’s from the start edited on a platform.
 Then we take the output or the content from the platform and make it directly available on the web and allow it to be printed.
 If there is a content change, there’s no authority structure where the editor has to ask the designer to do it, but the contributor can do it directly on the platform. sustainability of workflowsThis is not necessarily easy to install or maintain, but tools need time and energy to be understood, to be able to be used or maintained.
 At the same time, these tools mustn’t be hostile, in the way that they are made, but also in the community that’s behind them or the documentation that they come with.
 In that sense, our tools are not always welcoming, and to come back to Ethertoff, this tool can be quite hostile to a new user.
 At the moment, it still needs an interpreter with it, but that’s also a situation we’re trying to change.

 -

-from: Irene de Craen (chapter)
+from: 09 Irene de Craen (chapter)

 So one of the things I’m very happy about with a publication is that it doesn’t have a space.
 Especially being an independent publisher, there is no space to take care of. sustainability of workflowsI also made sure that Errant is not published periodically, I publish whenever the hell I am ready to publish — and this is a structure that I’ve set up that funders find a little bit hard to understand.
-When you are interested in including certain voices, you should also give space to people having those voices.
+When you are interested in including certain voices, you should also give space to people to have those voices.
 I always use the example of the second issue, which was about the environment, and it was delayed because one of the contributors was in a court case against Shell.
 So this is a good reason to extend the deadline, and because there is no space, you can create at your own pace.
 It is the same with Gaza: the last issue was delayed a bit because someone was trying to get a friend out of Gaza. emotional labourI’m trying to set up an organization that can make space for people’s lives, and the issues people are dealing with that are usually directly connected to (geopolitical) issues Errant aims to address.
 In this way, the work is not removed or cut off from the actual lives and work of people I work with.
 Do you want to know more about how I work with the actual contributions or with editing?

 -

-from: Irene de Craen (chapter)
+from: 09 Irene de Craen (chapter)

 1:08:09 Thank you for recognising my self-exploitation!
 This is also why, in the past, I’ve burned out many times, which is why now I just cancel events if I don’t feel like it.
 In the Subversive Publishing, the centrefold has twenty points to consider if you’re publishing subversively.
 It’s meant as a manifesto of sorts.
 One of the points is ‘consider not to publish,’ which we already discussed.
 Another point in the manifesto is to make sure you’re having fun.
 So, my main red line is that I have to enjoy the process.
 It’s stressful, there comes a point when I’m completely freaking out, but I’ve also learned to press pause now and then. sustainability of workflowsMy business structure allows for that because there is no pressure of time.
 So if I’m not enjoying myself anymore, I know I need to take a break.
 So this is the way I do self-exploit, but as long as I’m enjoying myself, as long as it’s enriching me, I’m allowed to self-exploit myself.
 That kind of self-exploitation will not lead to burnout, or at least that is what I think, because I’m just a hypersensitive person.
 This is why I like to stay at home and avoid public events, I get overwhelmed very quickly.
 I thought when I was doing the interviews for the publication; it was nice that came up from other people as well, the fact that we have to enjoy it.
 Otherwise, there’s no point.
 So, I keep that in mind.
 I say no to things that other people would not say no to, like money, for example.
 Sometimes, I really don’t like the person or the organization, or sometimes, I think it’s going to give me a lot of stress.
 I think they’re going to ask me things that I’m not comfortable with.
 So you know what?
 No. I’ll figure it out another way.